Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Arrival in the Vale:
-- The chapter opens with Brienne of Tarth arriving in the Vale, determined to find Sansa Stark and fulfill her oath to Lady Catelyn.
+- The story continues with Brienne of Tarth arriving in the Vale, determined to find Sansa Stark and fulfill her oath to Lady Catelyn.
 - She faces resistance from Littlefinger, who is wary of Brienne's intentions and seeks to maintain control over Sansa.
 - Brienne navigates the intricate political landscape of the Vale, using her wit and determination to gather information about Sansa's whereabouts.
 2. The Unlikely Alliance: